Sr-0w/OpenCore-X570Gaming-E-Gtx1080/README.md

 <p align="center"><img src="https://i.imgur.com/sSquwww.png"/>

----
+#---

-### Important Patch Information to set the correct core count for your CPU
+### Important Patch Information: Setting the Correct Core Count

-Patches are now universal across 15h, 16h, 17h, and 19h by utilizing the OpenCore kernel Quirk ProvideCurrentCpuInfo.
+It's important to note that patches are now universal across 15h, 16h, 17h, and 19h by utilizing the OpenCore kernel Quirk ProvideCurrentCpuInfo.
 OpenCore 0.7.1 or newer is required.

 Make sure to enable this quirk or the system won't boot.